shay108/best-image-recognizer/README.md

 * As mentioned above, the *example json*  contains some entries which demonstrate handling some of the above errors

 ## Potential Improvements
+1. Adding parallelization for the face detection process
-1. Error propagation is done in a very basic way, and can be improved
+2. Error propagation is done in a very basic way, and can be improved
-2. Adding automated tests
+3. Adding automated tests
-3. Adding type checking (e.g. using `mypy`)
+4. Adding type checking (e.g. using `mypy`)